A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Introduction

-\begin{itemize} \item We consider $N$ nodes sharing a slotted wireless channel to transmit packets (each of which fits into one slot) to a common receiver.
-Each node receives a stochastic arrival process embedded at the slot boundaries. \item We begin by describing in detail the structure of the (partial) information that nodes in the network will be assumed to possess, in Sec.~\ref{secMslot}.
-This structure will inform the development of optimal scheduling policies and distributed scheduling protocols. \item We then prove the delay optimality of greedy and exhaustive service policies in this novel partial information setting (in Sec.~\ref{secOptPollCont}).
-While our analysis employs proof techniques in \cite{liu-nain92optimal-polling} to show sample pathwise dominance, the added complexity of \emph{state dependent} server switchover delays complicates the analysis in this (and the next) section considerably. \item Focusing on greedy and exhaustive service policies, with no explicit queue length information being shared between nodes, we derive a mean delay optimal policy by formulating the problem as a Markov decision process with partial information. \item We initially cast the problem as an $\alpha$-discounted cost MDP and obtain the optimal policy (Sec.~\ref{secPlcyStr}).
-Thereafter, we extend the result to time-average costs in Sec.~\ref{secTheAverageCostCriterion}.
-Next, we use Foster Lyapunov theory \cite{fayolle-etal95constructive-theory-markov-chains} to modify and extend our proposed optimal policy to solve the problem of unfairness that it gives rise to in Sec.~\ref{secAlleviateShortTermUnfairness}.
-We also discuss how our results can also handle channel errors and fading.
+We consider $N$ nodes sharing a slotted wireless channel to transmit packets (each of which fits into one slot) to a common receiver.
+Each node receives a stochastic arrival process embedded at the slot boundaries.
+We begin by describing in detail the structure of the (partial) information that nodes in the network will be assumed to possess, in Sec.~\ref{secMslot}.
+This structure will inform the development of optimal scheduling policies and distributed scheduling protocols. \begin{itemize}[leftmargin=0.15cm] \item We then prove the delay optimality of greedy and exhaustive service policies in this novel partial information setting (in Sec.~\ref{secOptPollCont}).
+While our analysis employs proof techniques in \cite{liu-nain92optimal-polling} to show sample pathwise dominance, the added complexity of \emph{state dependent} server switchover delays complicates the analysis in this (and the next) section considerably. \item Focusing on greedy and exhaustive service policies, with no explicit queue length information being shared between nodes, we derive a mean delay optimal policy by formulating the problem as a Markov decision process with partial information (Sec.~\ref{secDelayOptimalityInSymmetricSystems}).
+We initially cast the problem as an $\alpha$-discounted cost MDP, obtain the optimal policy, and extend the result to time-average costs (Sec.~\ref{secTheAverageCostCriterion}).
+We also use Foster Lyapunov theory \cite{fayolle-etal95constructive-theory-markov-chains} to modify and extend our proposed optimal policy to solve the problem of unfairness that it gives rise to in our Technical Report \cite[Sec.~4.6]{mohan-etal21low-delay-iot}.
+Further, we discuss how our results can also handle channel errors and fading.